Frequently Asked Questions

 We will provide reasonable accommodations (such as readers and large print booklets) for applicants with disabilities.
 Applicants wishing to request accommodation in written testing, or the application process, should call the Staffing Services section at (304) 558-3950 (8:30am-4:30pm) Arrangements must be made prior to the test date.

 The "exam" procedures used for most job titles is a rating of applicant training and experience, sometimes called an "unassembled examination".
 Applicants are awarded score points based on their training, experience, and other qualifications.
 (No written examination is required).
 Since an applicant's score is based on the information described on the application it is important that the employment history, job duties and responsibilities be very complete and clear.
 The exact hours worked per week must be marked for any part-time jobs.

-The hiring agency may choose to fill a vacancy by appointing or promoting a current permanent employee, reinstating a former employee, or appointing any person listed on an official eligibles referral list.
+The hiring agency may choose to fill a vacancy by appointing a current permanent employee, reinstating a former employee, or appointing any person listed on an official eligibles referral list.
 The agency is not required to interview any fixed number of referred eligibles.
 In fact, the agency may choose not to conduct interviews.

 We realize that finding the right job is not easy.
 Even after

 reviewing the information on our Web site, You may have